cguintob/BTL_humidity_code/README.md

  file of weather data, or multple sensors with a file of weather data, across differing time periods for each.
 The files can be passed in any order to prevent mistakes in plotting.

+The nice thing about `NEW_READER.py` is that it can display the data as it is being taken.
+This was implemented 6/8/2024 and allows the user to see the data as it is updating and make decisions about where to go from there.

 NOTE: Multiple weather data files can be passed *if they are not on the same time interval*.
 Just make sure you know which files include weather data